 The City acts to restrict, limit, or close encampments only when necessary to protect the health, safety or security of encampment residents.
 Before any action is taken on an encampment the City works with Ramsey County and nonprofit partners to find safe, stable housing for encampment residents.
-In partnership, the City will support legislative efforts for more supportive services, shelter options, and permanent housing for our unsheltered homelessness.
+In partnership, the City supports legislative efforts for more supportive services, shelter options, permanent housing for our unsheltered homelessness, and direct state aid appropriations to local units of government to help address these issues.